What is Hospital SEO?

 You can use a tool like Bright Local to automate this process and claim other quality citations at scale.

 However, it’s important to note that you should only fill out profiles on quality websites.
-If the website has a domain authority of under 30, it’s probably not worth the effort and may even be a spammy website (which could harm your SEO).
+If the website has a domain authority of under 30, it’s probably not worth the effort and may even be a spammy website (which could harm the SEO for your hospital).

 If you think of how search engines work, they exist to show people answers to their questions.
 Therefore, unless you answer the searcher’s question, you won’t show up in the search results.